microsoft/ARI/Automation/README.md

 <br/>

-#### This will create an identity in the Entra ID.
+#### This will create an identity in Entra ID.

-#### Now we are going to use that identity to give the following permissions to the Automation Account:
+#### Now using that identity, give the following permissions to the Automation Account:

 #### 1) Reader in the Management Group (for the script to be able to read all resources from Azure):